 - Ligaments that have been torn or sheared either partially or wholly owing to an accident

-Signs & Symptoms Leading To Ligament Reconstruction
+Signs and Symptoms Leading To Ligament Reconstruction

 - Moderate to severe discomfort accompanied by inflammation in the wounded area